Surprisingly, yes, helicopters can fly upside down. But, the catch is that they can only do it for a few seconds.

 As inverted flight isn’t easy and has numerous safety risks attached, you’ll only ever see helicopters flying upside down as a stunt.

-How Long is a Helicopter Able to Fly Upside Down For?
+How Long a Helicopter is Able to Fly Upside Down For

 Being able to fly upside down requires helicopters to undergo certain modifications.

 Even after these modifications are made, helicopters are only able to fly inverted for short time periods, like a few seconds.

 Military and acrobatic pilots use inverted flight for performing loops and rolls.
 These maneuvers are not used in practical settings like in military combat or medevac.